michaeluno/admin-page-framework/readme.txt

 In addition, your tutorials and snippets for the framework can be listed in the manual.
 Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

+= Does my commercial product which incorporates your framework library have to be released under GPL? = No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.

 == Other Notes ==

 = Tips =